TheSuperHackers/GeneralsDocuments/documents/wnd/controls/combobox.md

 # ComboBox Control
 The **ComboBox** control is used for creating a dropdown list.
 You can define the position, size, and appearance of the <b>ComboBox</b>.

 ## Available tags
 In addition to the [default control tags](user.md), the following tags are available.
-Note that each tag is **upper case** only.
-This is important, as WND tags are case-sensitive.

 - The control does not have a `TEXT` tag.
 Unlike controls such as checkboxes, which include a text label, this control is self-contained and does not display or use a text label.

-<small>Click on the links to view available values and options for each tag.</small>

 | Tag                                      | Description                                                                  |
 |------------------------------------------|------------------------------------------------------------------------------|